Cloud, libraries & marketplace

 Where do the items show up in a plan?
 In the Decision tree wizard, after a hazard concludes as PRP/CCP/etc., you pick the standard items that justify the control.
 Those items are then shown in the Hazard Analysis tables and the printed plan.

 Can I have items with images or tables?
-Yes — the item content is rich text (Tiptap), so you can include images, tables, lists, and formatted text.
+Yes — the item content is rich text, so you can include images, tables, lists, and formatted text.

 How do I delete a standard from my library?
-Open it, click the trash icon at the top of the detail panel.
+In the sidebar, click the trash icon on the standard (customer standards only), and confirm.
 Plans that already use a snapshot of the standard are unaffected.